JacobKraft/Sudoku/README.md

 # Sudoku
-Solves a valid sudoku board
+Solves a valid sudoku board.
-Learned how to use the backtracking algorithm
+Learned how to use the backtracking algorithm.